Margate, Kent, England from Westbrook

 “England Births and Christenings, 1538-1975,” database, FamilySearch (https://familysearch.org/ark:/61903/1:1:NLCT-FN5 : 30 December 2014, Elisabeth Fag, 21 Nov 1736); citing St John the Baptist Church, Margate, Kent, England, index based upon data collected by the Genealogical Society of Utah, Salt Lake City; FHL microfilm 1,886,154.

-Married: Joannes Petri Mueller in about 1754 in Luxembourg or Germany
+Married: Joannes Petri Muller in about 1754 in Luxembourg (children born in Luxembourg)

 Neumuenster Abbey with Alzette valley, Luxemburg, Europe

-Death date unknown, presumably in Luxembourg, since her husband and daughter were in Luxembourg.
+Death: about 1790 (presumably in Luxembourg, since her husband and daughter were in Luxembourg).